ascourge21/MNIST_prediction_grpc/README.md

 server script: classifier_server.py

-client script: classifier_client.py (an MNIST image pops up after you run this, need to close it first before a request is sent to the server because pyplot.show() blocks the process)
+client script: classifier_client.py (an MNIST image pops up after you run this, need to close it first before a request is sent to the server because pyplot.show() blocks the process.
+Also it takes some time to load the MNIST data.)

 proto file: clssifier.proto